DashankaNadeeshanDeSilva/Text_Clustering_with_machine_learaning/README.md

 4. Clustering the text synopses using the K-means algorithm
 5. Hierarchical document clustering approach and dendrogram plotting - By defining linkage_matrix using ward clustering pre-computed distances
 6. Topic modeling using Latent Dirichlet Allocation (LDA)

+By directly running the script one can achieve the final results and it can also change the hyperparameters or the dataset upon requirement.